What is Rethinking Curriculum?

 The Chartered College is collaborating with The Helen Hamlyn Centre for Pedagogy to design a project that is based on the needs of the current teachers and leaders of our schools.

-You can find out more about the project team members from both the Chartered College of Teaching and the Helen Hamlyn Centre for Pedagogy on our project team page.
+Find out about the project team from both the Chartered College of Teaching and the Helen Hamlyn Centre for Pedagogy on our project team page.

 How to get involved